-Unfortunatley, the taste didn’t live up to my anticipation.
+Unfortunately, the taste didn’t live up to my anticipation.
 I was bummed.
 I had such high hopes.
 The flavor was blah.
-What a let down.
-But, I’m not giving up…this recipe was too easy and I would love to add it to my week night arsenal.
+What a letdown.
+But, I’m not giving up…this recipe was too easy and I would love to add it to my weeknight arsenal.
 I think I’m going to tinker around with it and see if I can’t turn it into a winner!

 In case you’re interested in trying this recipe, or possibly doing some tinkering of your own, here you go!

 Chicken Stew with Balsamic Roasted Vegetables